 Halloween celebrations today are mere echoes of our ancient, chilling Celtic customs.
-All Hallows Eve and autumn festivities can trace their roots to three pagan traditions and festivities from centuries past.
+All Hallows Eve or All Saint’s Day and autumn festivities can trace their roots to three pagan traditions and festivities from centuries past.

 What is the history of Halloween in Britain?

 The origins of Halloween date back to the ancient Celtic festival of Samhain.
 Meaning ‘summer’s end’, this Feast of the Dead heralded the beginning of winter and the ‘darker half’ of the year.
 Samhain stems from Ireland, Scotland and the Isle of Man, where the dead were honoured through the burning of a sacred, communal bonfire built by the druids.

 The bones of sacrificed animals were cast onto the flames, which incidentally forms the origins of the word ‘bonfire’.
 People from the community brought harvest food for a great feast and some wore costumes made from animal skins or heads.
 It was thought to be a ghostly time of year when the spirit world made contact with the physical world which is where the name Halloween comes from.
 It was previously known as All-hallows-even and then Hallow Eve.

 If you fany a fright…

 - Britain’s best rural horror films to watch this Halloween

 - All Saints’ Day: History, traditions and why it is celebrated today